davestewart/davestewart-content/content/index.md

 If you're here for my  commercial work, these days it's [web apps](/work/) for fintech, after years of creative [web sites](/archive/work/) and titles [animation](/archive/work/animation/).

-Also, I've recently restarted [writing](/blog/) which I absolutely love; expect clear, researched and actionable posts.
+Also, I've recently restarted [writing](/blog/) which I absolutely love; expect clear, researched and actionable thinking.

 ---